-Use the left-hand steering wheel stalk to switch between the different high beam settings.
-There are symbols in the display that show which high beam setting is currently active.
+You can use the left-hand steering wheel stalk to switch between the manual high beam and the automatic high beam.
+There are symbols in the driver display that show which high beam setting is currently active.
 These include:

 The manual high beam is active.